ctsrc/toy_transaction_engine/README.md

 (As with disputes and resolves, user id must match, and is handled because we include the user id in the key that we look up dispute by.)

+When the chargeback is processed, the total funds can become negative.
+This is expected.
+I guess that is part of the reason why the spec says to freeze the account of the user after processing a chargeback.

 ### Correctness